devsaurus/lc4k_core/README.md

   * Macrocells
   * Output routing pools (ORP)

-The result is a VHDL design per device type that accepts the fusemap as generic parameter.
+The result is a VHDL design hierarchy per device type that accepts the fusemap as generic parameter.

 Tests are provided to check equivalence between the original (golden) design and the generated LC4K core parametrized by the fusemap.